Chavez's return to Cuba for treatment rattles Venezuela

 His absence leaves newly appointed Vice President Nicolas Maduro, 49 - a former bus driver and union leader - in a prominent position amid speculation among Venezuelans over who could replace Chavez should he leave power.

-Congress head Diosdado Cabello, a former military comrade of Chavez, is also often touted as a possible successor to lead the ruling Socialist Party.
-Under the constitution, an election would have to be held if Chavez were to leave office within the first four years of his new six-year term.
+Congress head Diosdado Cabello, a former military comrade of Chavez's, also is frequently touted as a possible successor to lead the ruling Socialist Party.
+Under the constitution, an election would have to be held if Chavez leaves office within the first four years of his new six-year term.

-Chavez's return to Cuba overshadowed the build-up to state elections in Venezuela on December 16, where the opposition aims to overcome disappointment at their failure to win the presidency.
+Chavez's return to Cuba overshadowed the buildup to state elections on December 16, where the opposition aims to overcome disappointment at the presidential loss to make inroads.

-A prolonged absence by Chavez could potentially postpone major policy decisions, such as a widely expected devaluation of the bolivar currency after heavy pre-election state spending.
+A prolonged absence could potentially postpone major policy decisions, such as a widely expected devaluation of the bolivar currency after heavy pre-election state spending.

+After removal of a first cancerous tumour, Chavez wrongly declared himself cured in late 2011.
+He again pronounced himself cancer-free in mid-2012 after removal of a second tumour.

 BONDS RISE

-The hyperbaric oxygenation therapy, or HBOT, he is due to receive involves breathing pure oxygen in a pressurized chamber.
+The hyperbaric oxygenation therapy, or HBOT, he was due to receive involves breathing pure oxygen in a pressurized chamber.

 In addition to the bone-weakening side effects of radiation on cancer sufferers, experts say HBOT is used to treat conditions including infections, abscesses and decompression sickness - or the "bends" - that can afflict deep sea divers.